hritik-bull/ccms/README.md

 Recent notices can be seen on the start page as they are posted by the admin.

 ### Admin Login:
-Admin can approve and disapprove various ground booking requests, may check various members of the club and also people registered for various batches.
+Admin can approve and disapprove various ground booking requests, may check various members of the club and also people registered for various batches.# ccms